 The past couple of months have seen an incredible shift of campaign strategy, content, and social media strategy for brands.
 Much as the posts have varied across social media based on changing user patterns and response, Greenroom found a variety of changes in how audiences are interacting with brands during April 2020 compared to the first three months of the year.

-From greatly increasing the average time spent on social media to reconstructing how we use and approach social media platforms, here are some statistics in the past couple of months showing just how quickly COVID-19 is changing social media.
+From greatly increasing the average time spent on social media to reconstructing how we use and approach social media platforms, here are some social media statistics in the past couple of months showing just how quickly COVID-19 is changing social media.

 1. Social media’s overall usage has gone up by 44% globally in March and April